TANTRA & ITS ARTIFACTS

 * * *

 Those who know me are pretty aware that my fondness for subjects like early Vedic studies and Advaita Vedanta is no small thing, but they also know that in the end Tantra always seems to win the day.
 Why the overshadowing favoritism?
 I think it has everything to do with the accompanying imagery.
-Sure, both camps share a cultural allegiance with classical India’s epic history, and the Mahabharata (with its owed to Kṛṣṇa) and the Ramayana (with its owed to Vāsiṣṭha) are certainly not lacking when it comes to beautiful renderings of their stories and lessons.
+Sure, both camps share a cultural allegiance with classical India’s epic history, and the Mahabharata (with its exquisite owed to Kṛṣṇa) and the Ramayana (with its heartfelt testament to Vāsiṣṭha) are certainly not lacking when it comes to beautiful renderings of their stories and lessons.

-But, like the prosaic charts that are often used to illuminate the Advaita, these depictions of the epics are usually overly concrete and codified whereas the art of the Tantras is almost always liquid and interactive -- a friendly guide more than a pedantic commander.
+But, like the prosaic charts used to generalize the the Advaita, these depictions of the epics are often overly concrete and codified whereas the art of the Tantras is almost always liquid and interactive -- a friendly guide more than a pedantic commander.
 What’s more, I’ve been fortunate enough to meet a few highly accomplished Tantric adepts and I can say with complete conviction, each and every one of them uniquely radiated the exquisiteness that is Tantric virtuosity in everything they did.
 Brimming with style and aesthetic affluence, these individuals have become continually evolving works of art themselves; perpetual tableaux vivants (without any of the disingenuous posing or theatrics) or what I like to refer to as “walking-talking mudras.”
 It’s for these reasons most that Tantra and its artifacts currently hold a first-rate position for me, and probably always will.

 I would like to sincerely thank anyone who has taken the time to read these essays.
 Subjects as intricate and historically obscure as Tantra are never easy to write about and my appreciation for your patience goes beyond bounds.
-I’m also pretty sure that this is nothing but a bunch of hypostatic-gobbledygook to quite a few of you who I greatly admire and respect, which is why I didn’t include citations because they often just lead to more feelings of polarizing condescension when it comes to topics like this.
+I’m also pretty sure that this is nothing but a bunch of hypostatic-gobbledygook to quite a few of you who I greatly admire and respect, which is why I didn’t include citations because they often just lead to more feelings of polarizing condescension when it comes to spiritual topics like this.
 Anyhow, I write these sorts of papers because being able to read some of my thoughts helps me paint better pictures.
 But, I also like to think that by sharing them with others I may get a better understanding of what I’m seeing and (always more importantly) what I’m missing.
 So again, thanks for taking the time to look along with me.

 gavāṃ sarvāmgajaṃ kṣīram sravet stanamukhād yathā tathā, sarvagato devaha pratimādiṣu rājate